 Although the place is touristy, the hiking trail is hard to find and, once you manage to do it, quite confusing.
 Start in Ella town by following the railway tracks southwards.
 After passing Kithaella train station you’ll see a turn to the left.
 This is where the trek goes into the wild and where local guides usually offer to take you to the summit.
 You can do it yourself too, but it will probably take more time and getting lost a few times, but it’s doable.
-For a fee of about RS 1500 ($10) a guide will show you the way up and down.
+For a fee of about RS 1500 ($

 The path goes through tea plantations and forest and might get slippery.
 On my last hike to Ella Rock, I took the fast way down on my butt and broke my phone.
 So pro-tip: wear comfortable shoes.
 There’s a great viewpoint half way up.
 And then, of course, a majestic view from the summit.

 Namsan Mountain, Gyeongju National Park, South Korea (Be Marie Travels)

 Gyeongju National Park exists out of 7 mountain, which goes all around the city, Gyeongju.
 It is the only historic national park in South Korea and one of the 7 mountains, namely Mount Namsan, is classified as UNESCO heritage since 2000.
 The 494-meter high mountain holds hundreds of Buddhist remains dating back to the 7th century during the Silla Dynasty.
 Remains that can be found on the mountain are pagodas, working temple and Buddha carvings/statues.